conanan/conanan.github.io/backup/Imaris wrl struct for dendrite annotaion.md

       children
         DEF _6   Shape {
-          # 'Shape' is the actual 3D object that gets rendered
+          # "Shape" is the actual 3D object that gets rendered
           # Contains appearance (color/material) and geometry (mesh)

           appearance